 The methodology helps Techleads assess software delivery throughput (velocity) and code stability (quality) by measuring four key metrics:

 Velocity and quality are not the only KPIs that a Tech Lead must track.
 Providing a clear architectural and design direction, controlling technical debt, and ensuring code review effectiveness are also essential points.

 Lead Time: The time between the developer’s first PR and when it’s merged or closed.
 Lead Time can be tracked for each repository or all of them together.

 As a Techlead, it is your responsibility to assess PR Lead Time over time, so that you may identify trends and behaviors, start investigations and act before things escalate.

 Review Collaboration: These metrics show collaboration statistics between PR submitters and reviewers.
 Tech Leads will get a clear view over: responsiveness, comments addressed, receptiveness and unreviewed PRs.

 New work.
-Analyzing this performance metric, Tech Leads get to know exactly how much new code was written by each software development team member.
+Analyzing this performance metric, Tech Leaders get to know exactly how much new code was written by each software development team member.

 In Agile environments, Technical Leaders focus on delegating authority and fostering self-organization among team members to create added value for the project.
 They also solve roadblocks and issues when the team can’t see a way out.

-Moreover, a good Tech Lead will act as a buffer zone between stakeholders and team members, enabling the former to focus on their actual deliverables.
+Moreover, a good Tech Leader will act as a buffer zone between stakeholders and team members, enabling the former to focus on their actual deliverables.